Faculty Development Fund (FDF)

 Schedule a Consultation: We strongly recommend that prospective grant applicants schedule a consultation with CRLT to clarify likely funding categories, project design, and budgeting for CRLT services (e.g., evaluation/assessment support, retreat/workshop facilitation, extensive consultations).
 Please contact CRLT at (734) 764-0505 or [email protected], if you have questions or want to schedule a consultation.
 Appointments during the last week of the submission period are very limited.

-Attend a Pre-proposal Information Session: Register for the CRLT Grants Overview Session with Q&A on Friday, September 15 from 1:00 - 2:00 pm.
+Attend a Pre-proposal Information Session: Register for the Developing a CRLT Teaching and Learning Grant Application on Friday, September 13, 2024 from 1:00 - 2:30 pm.

 Previously Funded Projects: Learn more about previous successful projects by clicking “View Funded Projects” and “View Final Reports” at the top of this page.